 The Institute for the Future was born out of work from the RAND Corporation, and the U.S. Government's Advanced Research projects Agency.
 The Delphi Machine was intended to predict the future.
 A few people thought that power should be used for the public good, and they started IFTF.

-Before starting this project, I was not familiar with archival standards, so I consulted with my friend Heather, who is an Archivist, and began attending workshops hosted by the California Preservation Program.
+Before starting this project, I was not familiar with archival standards.
+I consulted with my friend Heather Yager, who at the time was an Archivist for the Computer History Museum, and I began attending workshops hosted by the California Preservation Program.

-With a better understanding of what digitizing an archive would entail, I was able to write a project proposal that was quickly approved.
+As the project continued, I would learn more from Stanford University, and an Artificial Intelligence.
+But first, with a better understanding of what digitizing an archive would entail I wrote a project proposal that was quickly approved.

 IFTF’s more recently published reports are already digitized, but many of the older ones only exist in paper format.
 More specifically, there are: